potix/belog/README.md

 }
 ```

-* create new function and register filter
-  - name is struct name of custom filter
+- You must create function, it must create filter struct and must return pointer of filter struct.

 ```
 func NewLogLevelFilter() (logLevelFilter *LogLevelFilter) {